The following document is a guide for owners on the administration of fluids to chronic renal patients:

 The bag of fluids will have a removable plug over the opening.
 This plug is pulled out and the cover over the spike (if there is one) is removed and the spike is pushed into the bag with a twisting motion.
 This allows fluids into the drip chamber.

 There are several types of fluids used in a typical veterinary practice.
-They have names that may be confusing but in general consist of electrolyte solutions that are balanced.
+They have names that may be confusing, but in general consist of electrolyte solutions that are balanced.
 This means they will not burn when administered under the skin.
 Examples are Lactated Ringers solution, 0.9% NaCl solution, 5% Dextrose solution.
-Fluids may come in bags or bottles and may be 250ml to 1000ml in size.
+Subcutaneous fluids for dogs may come in bags or bottles and may be 250ml to 1000ml in size.
 Most are 1000ml or one liter in size.
 The bag or bottle will be marked on the side to determine how much has been administered.

 Preparing for fluid therapy includes having the needle ready and attached to the end of the drip set in a sterile fashion.
 The needle has a cover to protect it until it will be used.
 The drip set is properly placed in the bag of fluids, the drip chamber is properly primed and the tubing of the drip set is primed with fluids as well.
 The bag is positioned above the patient.
 The higher the bag is placed above the patient the faster the fluids will run.